 Different bartenders have different specs for their creations.
 It’s mostly used in Mr. Potato Head fashion as a swap for whatever sweet ingredient was in a drink.
 Proportions get adjusted to manage the low alcohol content of the wine, and further mods may be called for to offset the wine’s sweetness.

 The Manischewitz Negroni recipe we present here was reported in the SFWeekly as a drink served at a “1st Annual Reboot Shop Hanukkah Pop-Up” event in San Francisco.
+It’s a happy member of the family of Negroni variations.
 Developed by Matthew Wyne, it’s a bit of a cross between a classic Negroni and a White Negroni as it swaps out the more bitter Suze for Campari.
 It is pictured here with the Starship Yentaprise.

 - Add all ingredients to your trusty mixing glass.